-Proposal 1.
-Election of directors Vote Required for Approval The three nominees receiving the most "FOR" votes will be elected.
-"Withhold" Vote No effect Abstentions Not applicable Broker Non-Votes No effect 2.
-Ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 Must receive " FOR " votes from the holders of a majority of shares present by virtual attendance or represented by proxy and entitled to vote on the matter.
+Proposal 3.
+Advisory Vote on Frequency of "Say-on-Pay" Vote Vote Required for Approval The option of one, two or three years that receives the highest number of votes will be approved.
+Since this proposal is an advisory vote, the result will not be binding on our board of directors.
+However, our board of directors values our stockholders' opinions, and our board of directors and the compensation committee will take into account the outcome of the advisory vote when determining how often we should submit to stockholders future "say-on-pay" votes.
+"Withhold" Vote Not applicable Abstentions No effect Broker Non-Votes No effect 4.
+Ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 Must receive " FOR " votes from the holders of a majority of shares present by virtual attendance or represented by proxy and entitled to vote on the matter.
 Not applicable Against Not applicable